up42/api-explorer/README.md

 There are examples of request bodies for the POST/PUT requests in the examples directory.

+## Documentation

+Please see the `tutorial.md` file for examples of script usage.

 ## Support

 Please let us know at [support@up42.com](mailto:support@up42.com) if